stevegee58/JohansenCointegration/README.md

 This is the first C/C++ implementation of Johansen's Cointegration test I'm aware of on the public Internet.
 It's based on a C# implementation from a poster named <a href=http://www.quantcode.com/userinfo.php?uid=190>Vanna</a> from quantcode.com.

+This isn't the best code I've written but in my defense the algorithm is very involved and the original C# code was written by someone else.
+However it does in fact work and even has all the memory leaks worked out.

 Prerequisites:

 This class is based on the GNU Scientific Library (GSL) version 1.16.
 If you're on a *nix system this shouldn't be a problem.
 Just download and install it the usual way for your system.
 Google is your friend.